Warlord-10/Ed-Tech/README.md

 # Problem:
 Students	these	days	are	facing	a	lot	of	issues	while	preparing for	various	competitive	examinations	like	JEE	and	NEET.
-There are	several	apps	which	do	provide	various	materials to	serves the	purpose.
+There are	several	apps	which	do	provide	various	materials to	serve the	purpose.
 But the	presence	of	so many	options available	to the	students,	it	creates	confusion as	which	to	select.
 Along	with	this, the	main	problem	faced	by	the	students	is	the